mikerochip/unity-websocket/README.md

 # Attribution

-Based on [this repo](https://github.com/endel/NativeWebSocket) by Endel Dreyer, which was\
-Based on [this repo](https://github.com/jirihybek/unity-websocket-webgl) by Jiri Hybek
+Based on [this repo](https://github.com/endel/NativeWebSocket) by Endel Dreyer, which was based on [this repo](https://github.com/jirihybek/unity-websocket-webgl) by Jiri Hybek

 See [license](./LICENSE.md) and [third party notices](./THIRD%20PARTY%20NOTICES.md) for full attribution.